GMAT Score in MBA Scholarship: How Important is it?

 5. How to successfully apply for an MBA scholarship?

-- Apply as early as possible.
-This will give you time to ready your documents and prepare your case accordingly.
+- Applying as early as possible will give you time to ready your documents and prepare your case accordingly.

 - Pay attention to your college essay.
 Focus on your USPs, your GMAT score, and the value and diversity you will bring to the school.
 Don’t shy away from mentioning your achievements.

-- Always have someone to proof-read your essay, and double-check your application for errors.
+- Always have someone proofread your essay, and double-check your application for errors.

-Neither the business schools nor the external scholarship-funding organizations list a minimum GMAT score as a requirement for granting a scholarship.
-However, if you are seeking one, you must understand that they do expect students to come with academic excellence and high GMAT scores.
-So, the bottom line is, if you are seeking a scholarship, aim for a 700+ score plus devote a considerable amount of time on building your application before applying for a scholarship.
+In conclusion, neither business schools nor external scholarship-funding organizations list a minimum GMAT score as a requirement for granting a scholarship.
+However, if you seek one, you must understand that they expect students to come with academic excellence and high GMAT scores.
+So, if you seek a scholarship, the bottom line is to aim for a 700+ score plus devote a considerable amount of time to building your application before applying for a scholarship.
 And remember, every bit helps!